 Since the Association of Southeast Asian Nations (ASEAN) adopted the ASEAN Economic Community (AEC) in 2015, the cooperation among nations has been extremely significant.
 This cooperation focuses not only on economy, but also on culture, politics, and religion.

 In practice, this collaboration suggests developing awareness about mutual understanding of diverse languages and cultures in the region of Southeast Asia.
-Hence, the Faculty of Adab and Humanities of the Jakarta UIN in collaboration with Faculty of Language and Linguistics University of Malaya and Asosiasi Dosen Ilmu Adab (ADIA/the Association of Lectures in Humanities) are keen to conduct the International Conference on Culture and Language in Southeast Asia (ICCLAS).
+Hence, the Faculty of Adab and Humanities and Lembaga Penelitian dan Pengabdian kepada Masyarakat (LP2M) of UIN Syarif Hidayatullah Jakarta in collaboration with Faculty of Language and Linguistics University of Malaya and Asosiasi Dosen Ilmu Adab (ADIA/the Association of Lectures in Humanities) are keen to conduct the International Conference on Culture and Language in Southeast Asia (ICCLAS).

 Aim and Scope